KaiMSR/dogbreeds/lab/ReadMe.md

 jupyter notebook
 ```

-## Run your run
+## 6. Run your experiment

 Start [dog-breed-lab-orientation.ipynb](dog-breed-lab-orientation.ipynb) to run your run on AML Compute cluster.

 ## Next steps

-The Dogbreeds notebook on the level is very similar and takes you through more features of Azure Machine Learning service, such as:
+The Dogbreeds notebooks (in `~/notebooks/dogbreeds`) is similar and demonstrates more features of Azure Machine Learning service, such as:

 - Distributed processing
 - Hyperparameter sweepts